 Arguments against - Despite the positive aspects mentioned above, the potential of the direct payments is largely seen as negative by most stakeholders.
 The MPI consists of area-based payments which are distributed in a non-performance-oriented manner, i.e. without any environmental aims.
-Thus, the MPI blocks a large amount of financial means which could be used for supporting environmentally friendly practices ("public money only for public goods").
+The high proportion of the budget for direct payments means funds can't be used to support environmentally friendly practices ("public money only for public goods").